nchand26/project-3-viz-comrades/README.md

 **Representation**
 <br>The visualization is represented through a bar chart since we are comparing a quantitative attribute (Amount in $) vs a time based attribute (day of the week) over two quantitative attributes (Fare and Trip Total).

-**Task 3: Interaction Techniques**
+**Design Choice**
+- We used a bar chart for this visualization because we were trying to compare two quantities belonging to different attributes such as fare and trip total.
+- We reduce the opacity based on the user hovering over a bar so that the user knows which bar is selected.
+We show the tooltip to display to the user the exact amount in dollars.

+**Findings**
+- We find that the number of trips on Wednesday is extremely low when compared to other days.
+- We see that there is a positive correlation between the trip total and the fare proving there the additional charges do not vary much over the week.

 **Interaction**
-<br>When we hover over any bar, its color fades and it shows the corresponding cumulative Fare amount or Trip Total.
+<br>When we hover over any bar, its color fades and a tooltip pops up to show the corresponding cumulative Fare amount or Trip Total.

 ![Number of Trips based Day of the Week](https://github.com/nchand26/project-3-viz-comrades/blob/main/FarevsTripTotalvsDay.PNG)

-**3.Domain Question**: Is the Trip Fare positively correlated to the Trip Total?
+**2.Domain Question**: Is the Trip Fare positively correlated to the Tip?
 <br>**Data Attributes Used**:
 - Fare (Quantitative)
 - Tips (Quantitative)